xtyrrell/now-discordjs/README.md

 $ now
 ```

+Deployment scaling is already defined in the provided `now.json` so the bot will always be scaled to one instance (so that it never goes offline or has more than one copy active).
+It has been configured to deploy this one instance to the `bru1` region in Brussels, Belgium, but if Now [supports a region closer to you](https://zeit.co/docs/v1/features/scaling/#regions) which supports non-serverlss deployments (`iad1` does not, so cannot be used, for example) you can redefine this to whatever region that is.

 ## Build your bot
 Now you have deployment set up, build your bot by editing `main.js`.
 This template already has ECMAScript Modules support enabled, so you can `import` rather than `require()`.